eucalyptus/bodega/README.md

     > create user eucalyptus with password 'mypassword';
     > grant all on database eucalyptus_reporting to eucalyptus;
     > exit

+Edit **/var/lib/pgsql/9.1/data/pg_hba.conf** so that is contains the following settings:

+    local   all             all                                     password
+    host    all             all             127.0.0.1/32            password
+    host    all             all             ::1/128                 password

+At this point the Postgresql service should be reloaded:

+    > service postgresql-9.1 reload

 Using the DW cli tools